 Subaru is back as a major sponsor of NBC’s “Green Week” (Nov.
-14-21), but with a twist — this year the network created and produced the client’s new ads running in the campaign, for which Subaru is said to be spending more than $10 million.
-Neither the network nor the client would confirm that figure, however.
+14-21), but with a twist—this year the network created and produced the company’s new ads running in the campaign, for which Subaru is said to be spending more than $10 million.
+Neither the network nor Subaru would confirm that figure, however.

-The new ads feature Subaru owners who bought the client’s vehicles in part due to what they believe is the carmaker’s outstanding position on environmental sustainability, the key theme of the NBCU’s “Green Week.”
+The new ads feature Subaru owners who bought the car brand’s vehicles in part due to what they believe is the carmaker’s outstanding position on environmental sustainability, the key theme of the NBCU’s “Green Week.”

 One of the ads features an engaged couple that will soon marry and settle in Wyoming, where the spot was filmed.
 The bride-to-be talks about how impressed she was to hear that a Subaru plant in Indiana discards nothing from its manufacturing process into landfills.
 “If they can do it, I feel like I can do it in my life,” she says.

 According to Bethke, feedback from last year’s campaign was also a factor in the Subaru’s return this year.
 An NBC analysis of Nielsen IAG data showed that viewers who saw last year’s “Green Week” Subaru spots were 64 percent more likely to remember seeing Subaru advertising than those who didn’t but saw the brand’s ads elsewhere.
 “It’s important because it showed viewers identified with” the messages, said Bethke.